-Now over to the map and the leg.
+This is not the longest leg in the race – we save that one for later – but it may still be challenging to find the best choice.
 The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger).
+What would you choose?

 You find other maps from the area in omaps.worldofo.com here.
 See also latest additions in 3DRerun from this area in order to learn more about this terrain type.